Enterprise-CMCS/managed-care-review/docs/technical-design/howto-style-css-scss.md

 This is 101 but easy to forget.
 Please read [this section](https://github.com/trussworks/Engineering-Playbook/blob/main/docs/web/frontend/developing-ui.md#style-with-css-modules) of the Truss eng playbook for a good summary.

-TL;DR The preferred way to style React code is via a  `<component>.modules.scss` file stored close to the React component files.
-The use of [modules](https://github.com/css-modules/css-modules) helps ensure separation of concerns.
-The same can be said for use of CSS selectors inside scss files.
-These tools focus the impact of your changes and reduce tech debt.
-Less is more with styles.
+TL;DR Less is more with styles.
+In our application, the preferred way to style React code is via locally scoped [CSS module](https://github.com/css-modules/css-modules), written as a `<component>.module.scss` file and stored alongside React component files.
+We also use [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference#selectors) to further target styles.
+Tightly scoped styles and CSS [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) ensure separation of concerns.

-Here's a concrete example of scoped styles in action in the application:

-- The `custom.scss` file is only used for global files  and overrides.
-We avoid adding code to this file unless absolutely necessary.
-When we do have to add styles here we either make a unique class or we use CSS selectors to contain the trickle effects of a change.
-- React files in  `/pages` may have self contained styles or they may share styles at the page level.
-Since this area of the codebase is organized by workflow it often makes sense to create a stylesheet at the root of that page folder that holds common styles for components used in that area of the application.
+Example of scoped styles:

+- Global styles live in a single file (`custom.scss`) and are used sparingly.
+- Shared styles live close to the workflow they apply to.
+For example, directories in  `/pages` folder may share a `*.module.scss` stylesheet if needed for templates in that area of the application.
+CSS selectors should be used to further scope down styles.
-- React files in  `/components` have self contained styles.
-This means named module file for each component.
-We avoid any cross components imports in this area of the codebase.
+- Re-useable atomic components (see `/components` folder) have self contained styles.
+There is a named `*.module.scss` file for each component.

-### React components may compose together styles from different places using `classnames` package
+### React components may use conditional styles and compose together styles using the `classnames` package

-- Sometimes React components have complex conditional logic related to styles.
-To assist with this use `classnames`to compose together styles from different places.
-Example usage:
+- Sometimes React components have complex logic related to styles.
+To assist with this use [`classnames`](https://github.com/JedWatson/classnames) to compose together styles from different places.

+Example of conditional styles:

 ```react
       const combinedStyles = classNames(